opentx/lua-reference-guide/mix.md

 return { input=inputs, output=outputs, run=run_func, init=init_func }
 ```

-This example defines:
+Note:
-* inputs table as input values to model script
+* inputs table defines input parameters (name and source) to run function
-* outputs table as output of model script
+* outputs table defines names for values returned by run function
-* run_func() function as periodic execution function that takes inputs as parameters and returns outputs table
+* init_func() function is called once when script is loaded.
-* init_func() function as function that is called one time when script is loaded and begins execution.
+* run_func() function is called periodically

 Parameters *init*, *input* and *output* are optional.
 If model script doesn't use them, they can be omitted from return statement.